 - Do not use the backbrace to push the wheelchair.
 The backbrace is not a push bar! - Do not attempt to lift the wheelchair using the backbrace; it may come loose and it could break. - Keep your fingers away from movable parts and sharp edges to prevent injuries.

 Folding the backbrace

-- 1. Slightly loosen the two hand screws (A), pull up the backbrace (B) and swivel it downwards along the backrest (on right or left hand). - 2.
-Fold the backbrace ® until it is in vertical position.
+- Slightly loosen the two hand screws

+A , pull up the backbrace B and swivel it downwards along the backrest. - 2.
+Fold the backbrace (B) until it is in vertical position.

 Unfolding the backbrace